ohduran/ohduran.github.io/03contact.md

 ### Copyright

 I often post excerpts of books and articles I've read.
-If you, as a copyright holder, feel I have violated or infringed on your copyright, please let me know and I will take down the link or modify the post in question.
+If you, as a copyright holder, feel I have infringed on your copyright, please let me know and I will take down the link or modify the post in question.